sairosthedev/alamait_backend/ENHANCED_REQUEST_SYSTEM.md

 - Can submit financial or operational requests
 - Department, requestedBy, and deliveryLocation are required
 - At least one item is required
-- Each item must have description, quantity, estimatedCost, and purpose
+- Each item must have description, quantity, and estimatedCost
+- Purpose is optional for each item
 - Quantity must be at least 1
 - Estimated cost must be 0 or greater